 No postal mail submissions

-Please read this whole page since there are specific differences between non-fiction and fiction proposals.
-Some of it will be repetitive in order that our guidelines are clear.
+Please read this whole article since there are specific differences between non-fiction and fiction proposals.
+Some of the information is repetitive so that our guidelines are clear.

 Do not send the same proposal to all of us at the same time.
 We tend to talk to each other so a writer who spams all of us would be considered unprofessional.